 TENS stands for transcutaneous electrical nerve stimulation.
 These units use sticky electrodes, placed on painful areas of the body, to deliver pulses of current through the electrodes to the sore muscles.
-This feels like a tingling sensation.
-Higher settings can cause muscles to twitch.
+It feels like a tingling sensation.
+Depending on where the electrodes are placed, higher settings can cause muscles to twitch.
 TENS units are FDA approved for over-the-counter use.
 If you've ever been to a chiropractor or physical therapist, you may have used a professional unit as part of your treatment.

 How Do TENS Units Reduce Pain?

 According to WebMD, this isn't known.
-One possibility is they stimulate nerves and eliminate the sensation of pain.
+One possibility is that the electrical pulses stimulate nerves and eliminate the sensation of pain.

 -- TENS for Back Pain, WebMD

 My TENS unit doesn't eliminate my pain, but it definitely helps.
 Simple household activities like laundry and cooking can cause a lot of pain.
 To keep it under control, I put on the electrodes, put the unit in my pocket, wrap the wires around so they don't get pulled out and I can remain on my feet without having severe pain afterward.
 I have pain in different areas of my back, so I move the sticky electrodes every 15 minutes.
 It's become so much easier to get chores done and I don't have severe pain when I'm finished.
 Sometimes when my back pain is unbearable, I'll run the unit for a couple of hours and it helps a lot.

 The TENS unit has been very effective for back pain, but when I hurt my wrist, it had no effect at all.
 Ultimately you'll have to try one to see if it works for your pain.